Academic progress

 • both your parents are deceased

-• you are currently a child in Extended Society Care or in the care of the Crown just prior to age 18
+• you are currently a youth in or from extended society care or were in the care of the Crown just prior to age 18

 • you are currently receiving a Continued Care and Support for Youth program allowance from your Children’s Aid Society